HugoTby/Translate-with-IP-Address/README.md

 The first part of the HTML code is a document type declaration (DOCTYPE) and an HTML tag with a language defined as English.
 The `<head>` tag contains several `<meta>` tags to specify character encoding, compatibility with Internet Explorer and scaling for mobile devices.

-Next, the page includes a PHP file named ``languages_list.php``, which probably contains a list of languages with their corresponding country codes.
+Next, the page includes a PHP file named ``languages_list.php``, which contains a list of languages with their corresponding country codes.

 The PHP code starts by retrieving the user's IP address from the global variable ``$_SERVER['REMOTE_ADDR']``.
 Then it calls the `ipinfo.io` API to retrieve information about the user, such as their language and country, from their IP address.
 This information is stored in the $info variable.